-An on-staff, part-time Nutritionists will provide guidance on surveys and pre and post assessments.
-TMTGH will conduct classes for adults and adults with disabilities as follows: one (1) class on-site at New Life Church, one (1) classes on-site at New Covenant Church, four (4) presentations at local Senior centers.
-TMTGH will administer a small series of pre and post-test assessment tools as outlined in the curriculum.
-TMTGH will conduct classes for children (early childhood) on premises of New Life and New Covenant Churches.
+An on-staff, part-time Nutritionist will provide guidance on surveys and pre and post assessments.
+TMTGH will conduct classes for adults and adults with disabilities as follows: at least, one (1) class on-site at New Life Church, at least, one (1) class on-site at the Center for Healthy Aging, at least, one (1) class on-site at The Continuum, and four (4) presentations at local Senior centers.
+TMTGH will administer a series of pre and post-test assessment tools as outlined in the curriculum.
+TMTGH will conduct classes for children (early childhood) on premises of New Life and The Continuum.